Implementation of the "Work-life balance Directive" - bureaucracy instead of balance

 - Prohibition of discrimination: In future, employees will also be able to turn to the Federal Anti-Discrimination Agency if they believe that they have been discriminated against, because they have applied for or exercised their rights as parents or caregivers to be released from work or to adjust their working hours under the BEEG, PflegeZG or FPZG, or because they have refused work for urgent family reasons under sec.
 2 PflegeZG or because they are temporarily personally unable to work under sec.
 275 para.
 3 BGB.
 In practice, this is likely to prove to be a "toothless tiger", as the protection against discrimination guaranteed does not go beyond the existing prohibition of discrimination in sec.
 612a BGB and is exhausted in the claiming of one's own rights as a person concerned.

-Accordingly, the proposed law does not offer any significant relief in balancing family and career.
+Accordingly, the new law does not offer any significant relief in balancing family and career.
 Rather, it is characterised by a higher level of bureaucracy for employers, while regulations that could have contributed to flexibility in everyday working life are sought in vain.
 It therefore remains the responsibility of employers to find practical and flexible solutions for and with their employees in order to counter the growing shortage of skilled workers.

 Paternity leave through the "Package for more partnership"?